 Ask your friends if they still have any boxes from their last move.
 Check with your employer to see if they have any they’re not using.
 I ended up being able to borrow some moving boxes from work.
 You can also do a little scavenging and find boxes in your building’s recycling bins, your local grocery store etc.

 Another possibility is to rent boxes.
 Use Box At Work, to rent boxes, and buy other moving supplies for a low price.
 They can deliver at a day’s notice and later, will even pick them up for free.
-Note, there’s a minimum order of 20 boxes.
+Note – there’s a minimum order of 20 boxes.

 For you ballers out there, you can buy boxes from this Shurgard.
-They have all the supplies you need from bubble wrap, to packing tape, and a wide assortment of boxes, including wardrobe boxes.
+They have all the supplies you need from bubble wrap, to packing tape, and a wide assortment and size of boxes, including wardrobe boxes.
 Ordering online is not an option, so just visit one of their locations throughout Berlin.